LilithHafner/Chairmarks.jl/dev/.documenter/tutorial.md

 Welcome!
 This tutorial assumes very little prior knowledge and walks you through how to become a competent user of Chairmarks.
 If you are already an experienced user of BenchmarkTools, you may want to read about [how to migrate from BenchmarkTools to Chairmarks](/migration#migration) instead.

-If you don&#39;t have Julia already, download it from [julialang.org/downloads](https://julialang.org/downloads/).
+If you don't have Julia already, download it from [julialang.org/downloads](https://julialang.org/downloads/).

 Now, launch a Julia REPL by typing `julia` at the command line.